128technology/docs/docs/intro_installation_byol_azure_mist.md

 ![Plans](/img/platforms_azure_deployment_complete.png)

-Once the deployment completes, information is provided in the Outputs tab on the left hand side:
+Once the deployment completes, information is provided in the Outputs tab on the left hand side.

-* If the **Session Smart Networking Platform** offering selected for the deployment is a **Private image**, the non-interactive, Zero Touch Provisioning (ZTP) method is triggered.
+The non-interactive, Zero Touch Provisioning (ZTP) method is triggered.
 After the VM is deployed, it will take an additional 2-3 minutes for the ZTP process to complete.
 When the ZTP process concludes, there will be an asset in the Mist inventory to be associated with the router configuration.

 ### Azure CLI or PowerShell

 To deploy the Session Smart Networking software using the Azure CLI or Powershell:

-1. Click on the **Session Smart Networking Platform** offering selected during the previous section [Selecting the Azure Plan](#selecting-the-azure-plan).
+1. Click on the **Session Smart Networking Platform BYOL** offering.
 2. Click on **Get it now**.
 3. Agree to the terms of use and privacy policy of the image.
 4. Click on **Get started** to enable programmatic deployment for the subscription, then click **Save**.